 I first made this Paneer Biryani recipe several years ago after being served a pretty sad looking Vegetable Biryani at a dinner party.
 Call me a Biryani snob, but I'm always disappointed when I'm served a one-pot meal of rice and veggies along with a handful of spices that's been wrongly named as a Biryani.
 A Biryani to me really means a rice dish that's layered with either meat or vegetables and rice, seasoned with a variety of spices and aromatic essence, and slow-cooked till all the flavours mingle and slowly come together.

 Sounds poetic?
 Of course!
-And that’s exactly what a Biryani should be – and this Paneer Biryani recipe is pretty good – if I may say so myself!
-Its been a staple ever since and is a welcome change when you want something meat-free.
+And that's exactly what a Biryani should be!
+This Paneer Biryani recipe been a staple ever since and is a welcome change when you want something meat-free.
 The recipe does require a bit of prep work in advance, but it can all be done simultaneously and I promise you, the little extra effort that it does need to cook this is well worth it in the end.
 Trust me!

 For the Rice: